onniegit/SecureEd-1.0/README.md

 <b><u>Step 2: Startup</u></b>

-In the ISWA folder, open startup.bin.
-This will open the web server in a command prompt, and then it will open the webapp in your default browser.
+In the ISWA folder, navigate to ISWA/bin/ and open startup.bat ー this will open the web server in a command prompt, and then it will open the webapp in your default browser.
 <b>IMPORTANT NOTE:</b> Do NOT close the prompt that opens up with the web server, as that will close the server and reset your progress.